Circularity

 Resale

-We continued our partnership with TheRealReal to lengthen product life cycles by supporting customers’ second-hand consignments in the US.
+We are continuing to collaborate with TheRealReal to lengthen product life cycles by supporting customers’ second-hand consignments in the US, and we are working to launch a white-label solution.

 Rental